vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 Multiple performance vectors or features may have an impact on performance.
 For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, NSX ALB recommends two cores.

 NSX ALB Service Engines may be configured with as little as 1 vCPU core and 1 GB RAM, or up to 36 vCPU cores and 128 GB RAM.
 Service Engines can be deployed in Active/Active or Active/Standby mode depending on the license tier used.
 NSX ALB Essentials license doesn’t support Active/Active HA mode for SE.

 ## Summary

 Tanzu Kubernetes Grid on vSphere on hyper-converged hardware offers high-performance potential, convenience, and addresses the challenges of creating, testing, and updating on-premises Kubernetes platforms in a consolidated production environment.
 This validated approach will result in a near-production quality installation with all the application services needed to serve combined or uniquely separated workload types through a combined infrastructure solution.

-This plan meets many Day 0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.
+This plan meets many Day-0 needs for quickly aligning product capabilities to full stack infrastructure, including networking, firewalling, load balancing, workload compute alignment, and other capabilities.